sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 	  - PublishXML
   - AppVDynamicPolicy

-<p><b>AppVDynamicPolicy</b> - A read/write node, which contains the AppV dynamic configuration for a given MDM device (applied globally to all users for that device) or a specific MDM user.</p>
+<p><b>AppVDynamicPolicy</b> - A read/write node that contains the App-V dynamic configuration for an MDM device (applied globally to all users for that device) or a specific MDM user.</p>

 - EnterpriseAppVManagement
   - AppVPackageManagement